 Here's what you get when you study abroad with CEA in Berlin:

-One of the benefits of studying abroad is the ability to venture outside your host city and explore the surrounding area.
+One of the benefits of studying abroad in Berlin is the ability to venture outside your host city and explore the surrounding area.
 You’ll receive a calendar of excursions for your program during orientation.
 The following excursions have been offered in the past:

 Prague, Czech Republic